 I have heard a complaint from one of the older Garifunas that they are being used to attract people to the town, yet as tourists arrive, they are being swept away into the Playa Blanca boat trips and are hardly ever sent to this part of the town.
 However, the way I see it (it may be controversial and I might get beating for it) is that there isn’t enough happening to attract tourists to that part of the town.

 I understand the recent lockdown and lack of tourists caused by the pandemic didn’t help.
 But I had many travellers asking where they could see the drumming and Garifunas playing music and generally learn about their culture.
-When I sent them to the beach and the areas where Garifunes have their restaurants and bars – they returned saying nothing was happening there.
+When I sent them to the beach and the areas where Garifunas have their restaurants and bars – they returned saying nothing was happening there.
 It happens at times, but in my humble opinion – not enough.

 There are tonnes of people offering tours, hair braiding and so on.
 But I believe that if the younger folks from the community organized themselves a bit better – they would have more chances of winning over the tourism competition.
 The Rasta Mesa restaurant where you can attend famous Garifuna cooking classes looked very closed from the outside.
 You can still book a class, but it isn’t marketed at all.

 Yet as I mentioned, the area was very badly hit by the pandemic.
-I hope that once there is a bigger influx of tourists, this part of the town will reinvent itself, and Garifuna culture will stay one of the most exciting things a traveller could experience in Livingston and Guatemala as whole.
+I hope that once there is a bigger influx of tourists, this part of the town will reinvent itself, and Garifuna culture will remain one of the most exciting things a traveller could experience in Livingston and Guatemala as a whole.

 If you haven’t arrived from Rio Dulce, I highly recommend checking it out!
 It is a gorgeous river surrounded by tropical vegetation.
 I took this trip twice and enjoyed it, all the same, both times!
 The town of Rio Dulce is set on the top of Izabal lake, and you will find great restaurants and bars on its banks.